 - The qualification consists of two exam papers that cover a range of contemporary media issues, including the impact of technology, the implications of media ownership and the modern usage of media language to represent people and issues to selected audiences.

 - Students also complete a piece of internally-assessed media production coursework.

 - The examinations carry 70% of the marks and the coursework 30%.

 - Non-assessed practical work is used to assist learning in certain topics.
 Students maintain an online blog to collate and display this work.

 The Media department is based in a purpose built media suite within the Sixth Form, although teaching for GCSE also takes place in one of the English classrooms, using portable ICT equipment.
 The media suite contains the following features:

-- State-of-the-art digital film projector and blu-ray player.
+- Digital film projector and blu-ray player.

 - A small library of films and books on the media, alongside a collection of textbooks.